alexrudy/alexrudy.org/_posts/2020-01-19-python-setup.md

 My environment assumes that you have a package manager installed.
 On macos, I use [homebrew (`brew`)][homebrew] to install things, but I've worked with this environment with Ubuntu (where I'd default to using `apt-get` and friends).

 You'll also need an environment where you can set and adjust the default variables in your shell.
 Editing a `.bashrc` file (or whatever flavor is appropriate for your shell profile) with a good text editor is a must.
 If you are comfortable with git, and a little bit of shell programming, I recommend you version your dotfiles (google it!).
 My [dotfiles][] are on github, and kept up to date.
-I'll reference various tools from my dotfiles here as we set up a python environemnt.
+I'll reference various tools from my dotfiles here as we set up a python environment.

 ## [pyenv][] Python Version Management